slawinski/slawinski-dev/blog/resources-for-beginner-web-developers.md

 🔥 [Javascript30](https://javascript30.com/) 🔥

 ## Blogs
-There are a lot of creators out there and some of them particularily focus on beginners.
+There are a lot of creators out there and some of them particularly focus on beginners.
 I regret this list is so short!

 |link|description|
 |---|---|